The Fighting Arts Academy Womens’ Team

 The landmark introduction of the Women's Bantamweight division in 2012 by the UFC was a victory for all women and the sport of MMA and women fighters have hit the primetime.
 A sport traditionally riddled with machismo and misogyny has been truly transformed.
 Bouts between women now often headline fight-cards.
 It’s a rare sporting situation where female athletes receive equal billing and equal ‘game time’ to their male counterparts.
 Barriers to participation continue to crumble.

-This year we are delighted to see the first ever female Muay Thai bout hosted at the famous Lumpinee Stadium.
+More recently we have been delighted to see the first ever female Muay Thai bout hosted at the famous Lumpinee Stadium.

 Women’s Jiu Jitsu is also receiving incredible attention.
 These grapplers are often some of the most exciting and technical to watch.